Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 If you are a new student who wants to take a single course, please contact Judy Fontenot Lavergne jflaverg@loyno.edu.

-Spring 2025 Graduate Courses • Spring 2025 Undergraduate Courses
+Spring 2026 Graduate Courses • Spring 2026 Undergraduate Courses • Fall 2025 Undergraduate Courses

-The spring semester runs from January 13 through May 2.
+The fall semester runs from January 12 through May 1.
 View the graduate course rotation here.

 Preliminary syllabus

-Required Texts (Note: please review the preliminary syllabus when posted above to see if any required texts are available as ebooks in Canvas.)
+Please review the preliminary syllabus posted above to see if any required texts are available as ebooks in Canvas or on the internet.
+Please order the books on the syllabus from the bookstore of your choice before the course begins.

 Traditional Catholic ethics are examined in the light of Vatican II.
 Students study the nature of the human person and the meaning of freedom and sin.
 They also explore the role of Scripture, reason and the natural law, norms, conscience, and Church authority in making moral decisions.
 Throughout the course, Christian living is placed in the context of personal spirituality and the call to discipleship.
 Sexual ethics and Catholic social teaching are discussed at length in the course.